mindfulness + compassion-focused psychotherapist + counsellor in London

-Lokadhi is a mindfulness therapist and mindfulness trainer in north London
+Lokadhi is a mindfulness-based + compassion-focused therapist + mindfulness trainer based in central + north London

-I have a deep belief in the potential of mindfulness to bring greater richness and awareness into everyday life.
-Paradoxically, mindfulness is a powerful and effective vehicle for change: by being more present with our actual experience, we are more able to embrace change.
+I have a deep belief in the potential of mindfulness and self-compassion to bring greater richness and awareness into everyday life.
+Mindfulness and self-compassion are powerful and effective vehicles for change: by being more present with our actual experience, and turning towards it with compassion, we are more able to embrace change.

 who I am

-Lokadhī has various meanings in Sanskrit, including “She who understands the world, or suffering; she who is moving towards the realm of wisdom”.
+Lokadhī – a Buddhist name – has various meanings in Sanskrit, including “She who understands the world (or suffering); she who is moving towards the realm of wisdom”.

-My background is as an artist and curator, and in the City of London where I had a career in recruitment, training and management development.
+My background is as an artist and curator, and in the City of London where I had a career in recruitment, training and management development in the accountancy profession.

 Creativity and the arts are important aspects of my life.
+I have traveled widely.
 When I can, I spend time in wild, open spaces – especially amongst mountains.

 what I do